tpunt/PHP7-Reference/php72-reference.md

 #### `$errcontext` Argument of Error Handlers

 The `$errcontext` argument contains all local variables of the error site.
-Given its rare usage, and the problems it causes with internal optimisations, it has now been deprecated (with a soft deprecation notice in the manual).
+Given its rare usage, and the problems it causes with internal optimizations, it has now been deprecated (with a soft deprecation notice in the manual).
 A proper debugger should be used instead to retrieve information on local variables at the error site.

 RFC: [Deprecations for PHP 7.2](https://wiki.php.net/rfc/deprecations_php_7_2)